Last Updated on

 Filled with restaurants and cafes, this area is the preferred neighbourhood of the young population of Dublin, and also houses the European headquarters of most tech companies, such as Google, Facebook or LinkedIn.

 While Ireland might be famous for its beer, Irish food is probably not the best that you can find.

 In Dublin, most restaurants offer international food adapted to the Irish taste.
 You better like meat and burgers, because there’s not that many vegetarian or healthy options in Dublin!

 a Kiwi restaurant offering some of the best hamburgers in town.
 The mixtures might sound crazy, but they are delicious!
 Don’t be afraid to get a burger with cranberry jelly and melted camembert, it does work!

-Bunsen: their menu is printed in a small business card and consists of 6 different choicess: 3 types of burgers, and 3 types of fries.
+Their menu is printed in a small business card and consists of 6 different choices: 3 types of burgers, and 3 types of fries.
 Simple as it sounds, it’s one of the most popular restaurants in town.
 Well recommended.